 Does skincare help sagging skin?

 A good skincare regime will help keep your skin healthy.
 If your skin has already started to sag products that can help firm and tighten and replenish lost collagen will help.
 Key ingredients for ageing skin include retinol, collagen and collagen-boosting peptides, hyaluronic acid and alpha hydroxy acids (AHAs).
 Caffeine is also sometimes used in skin tightening products, particularly for the body and cellulite.
-Beware of snake oils and skincare creams claiming to be a “face-lift in a jar” or “botox in a bottle”, there is no such thing as a miracle skin cream that will dramatically lift and tighten saggy skin.
+Beware of snake oils and skincare creams claiming to be a “face-lift in a jar” or “toxins in a bottle”, there is no such thing as a miracle skin cream that will dramatically lift and tighten saggy skin.
 Think of your skin as a canvas.
 If your skin is healthy and hydrated it will look better but significant sagging won’t be cured with skincare alone.

 How can I prevent sagging skin?